 Overall, her clinical and academic pursuits reflect her aspiration to establish herself as an Aviation and Aerospace Medical expert in the UK.

 Anthony Yuen (Australia)

-Anthony Yuen is currently an emergency physician in pediarics and an Assistant Professor of Clinical Emergency Medicine at NewYork Presbyterian-Weill Cornell Medical Center.
+Anthony Yuen is currently an emergency medicine physician and an Assistant Professor of Clinical Emergency Medicine at NewYork Presbyterian-Weill Cornell Medical Center.
 He received his medical degree as well as a bachelor degree in mechanical and space engineering from the University of Queensland in Brisbane, Australia.
 Prior to medical school, he was the Chair of the 2006 Queensland Youth Aerospace Forum and attended the 2007 Space Station Design Workshop in Sydney.
-His experiences span areas as diverse as ramjets, global health, artificial hearts and medical simulations.
+He is currently co-directing the Systematic Review Workshop on space medicine & life sciences.
 His eventual goal is to develop innovative approaches that encompass medicine, engineering and technology to overcome the challenges of long duration space flight on the human body.